benc-uk/kube-workshop/readme.md

 # Kubernetes Developer Workshop

-This is a hands-on, technical workshop intended / hack to get comfortable working with Kubernetes and deploying & configuring applications.
+This is a hands-on, technical workshop intended / hack to get comfortable working with Kubernetes, and deploying and configuring applications.
 It should take roughly 6~8 hours to complete the main set of sections, but this is very approximate.
 This workshop is intended partially as a companion to this [Kubernetes Technical Primer](https://github.com/benc-uk/kube-primer) which can be read through, referenced or used to get an initial grounding on the concepts.

->📝 NOTE: if you've never used kubernetes before, it is recommended to read the `Introduction To Kubernetes` section in [Kubernetes Technical Primer PDF](https://github.com/benc-uk/kube-primer/blob/master/Tech%20Primer%20-%20Kubernetes%20(Jan%202022).pdf)

 This workshop is very much designed for software engineers & developers with little or zero Kubernetes experience, but wish to get hands on and learn how to deploy and manage applications.
 It is not focused on the administration, network configuration & day-2 operations of Kubernetes itself, so some aspects may not be relevant to dedicated platform/infrastructure engineers.

+> 📝 NOTE: if you've never used kubernetes before, it is recommended to read the `Introduction To Kubernetes` section in [Kubernetes Technical Primer PDF](https://github.com/benc-uk/kube-primer/blob/master/Tech%20Primer%20-%20Kubernetes%20(Jan%202022).pdf)

 The application used will be one that has already been written and built, so no application code will need to be written.

+There are two approaches or paths you can take with this workshop, described below.

-If you get stuck, the [GitHub repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example and working files for most of the sections
+If you get stuck, the [GitHub repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example and working files for most of the sections.

-To start with the workshop, first you need to choose which path you'd like to follow from the next sections.
+To start with the workshop, first you need to choose which path you'd like to follow from the next two sections.

-## Path: Azure Kubernetes Service (AKS)
+## Path 1: Azure Kubernetes Service (AKS)

 In this path you'll be using AKS to learn how to use Kubernetes as a managed service in Azure.